-Unlike previous logos, this one has a definite masculine energy.
+Unlike previous logos, this one has a typically masculine energy.
 The anchor, dark color palette, and Quantico-Bold font — inspired by military lettering — imbue the logo with a certain strength or toughness not commonly associated with smoothie bars.
 A solid choice for a protein smoothie brand.

 This cheerful logo with its bright purple and pale pink colors will have any passerby craving a smoothie.
 The icon, made to resemble the blades of a blender, is highly distinctive and would be recognizable in any color, while the angular Quantico-Bold font adds a futuristic element.

 Where can I find a smoothie logo in vector format?

-You can download a scalable vector graphic when you design your logo with Zarla and opt for the Premium package which costs $49.99.
+You can download a scalable vector graphic when you design your logo with Zarla and opt for the Premium package.
 Logos in vector format are great because they can be enlarged without compromising quality.

 How do I design a smoothie logo?